 This course builds on students’ previous education and language knowledge to introduce them to the English language and help them adjust to the diversity in their new environment.
-Students will use beginning English language skills in listening, speaking, reading, and writing for everyday and essential academic purposes.
+Students will use beginner English language skills in listening, speaking, reading, and writing for everyday and essential academic purposes.
 They will engage in short conversations using Basic English language structures and simple sentence patterns; read short adapted texts; and write phrases and short sentences.
 The course also provides students with the knowledge and skills they need to begin to adapt to their new lives in Canada.

 ESL, Level 2: Open (ESLBO)

 This course extends students’ listening, speaking, reading, and writing skills in English for everyday and academic purposes.
 Students will participate in conversations in structured situations on a variety of familiar and new topics; read a variety of texts designed or adapted for English language learners; expand their knowledge of English grammatical structures and sentence patterns; and link English sentences to compose paragraphs.
 The course also supports students’ continuing adaptation to the Ontario school system by expanding their knowledge of diversity in their new province and country.

 This course further extends students’ skills in listening, speaking, reading, and writing in English for a variety of everyday and academic purposes.
 Students will make short classroom oral presentations; read a variety of adapted and original texts in English; and write using a variety of text forms.
 As well, students will expand their academic vocabulary and their study skills to facilitate their transition to the mainstream school program.
 This course also introduces students to the rights and responsibilities inherent in Canadian citizenship, and to a variety of current Canadian issues.